 Named to Virginia Business magazine’s Legal Elite in Intellectual Property (2006, 2009).

 Selected by Law & Politics as a Virginia Super Lawyer in Intellectual Property (2010-2013).

 Achieved Martindale-Hubbell's highest rating for legal ability and ethical standards.

-Defending medical device company in patent infringement action involving repair of surgical endoscopes.
-Kail Storz Endoscopy America, Inc. v.
+Lead counsel for a medical device company in patent infringement action involving repair of surgical endoscopes.
+Karl Storz Endoscopy America, Inc. v.
 Integrated Medical Systems Int'l., Inc. (N.D.
 Ala.
-2010-12)
+2010-12).

 Defending a global business software developer in patent infringement action involving electronic sourcing and procurement systems. ePlus, Inc. v.
 Lawson Software, Inc., Case No. 3:09 CV 620 (E.D.Va.
 2009-2011).

 Defended a telecommunications carrier in a multi-defendant patent infringement action involving wireless modems for laptop computers.
 Obtained jury verdict of non-infringement and invalidity after nine-day jury trial.
 DNT LLC v.
 Sprint, et al., Case No. 3:09 CV 21 (E.D.Va.
 2009).

 Lead counsel for deputy receiver of title insurance company in defense of claims against insolvent insurer.
 State Corporation Commission v.
 Southern Title Insurance Corp., Case No. INS-2011-00239 (2012-2014).

 Lead counsel for industrial manufacturer in dispute over implementation of complex “business intelligence” software.
 Case successfully resolved at mediation.
 DMG v.
 Amsted Rail Co., Case No. CL09-1392 (Cir.
 Ct.
 Newport News 2009).